 The SAFe portfolio has program-level roles, artifacts, and events.
 The portfolio palette is designed as follows.

 Portfolio Management in SAFe Framework

 Lean portfolio management (LPM) in SAFe involves the SAFe portfolio collection of development value streams.
 The value streams can provide internal operational value streams and develop products or create solutions for external customers.
-SAFe portfolio management is modernized to facilitate the Lean-Agile style of working in today’s world.
+Scaled Agile Framework portfolio management is modernized to facilitate the Lean-Agile style of working in today’s world.

 The LPM function of a SAFe portfolio has the highest level of financial accountability and decision-making capability for the value streams.
 Altogether, it makes it possible to define, communicate, and align different business strategies.
 Let’s look at the three dimensions of lean portfolio management in SAFe.

 Strategy and Investment Funding